defi-wonderland/handbook/sites/aztec/docs/contracts/dumb-contracts/design.md

 ## What belongs in the app

 - Domain state and invariants (balances, positions, orders, etc.)
-- Private logic that consumes user secrets via PXE oracles
+- Private logic that consumes app-siloed user secrets via PXE oracles
 - Public logic that updates public state or coordinates cross‑contract effects
 - Events and selectors that make the contract easy to integrate and index